bernardosulzbach/bernardosulzbach.github.io/oo-development/index.md

 thus sometimes helps one develop software faster, because it keeps the quality of the design of the system.

+# Class proliferation
+Designers of object-oriented systems should avoid class proliferation.
+Such proliferation creates management problems and hinders software reusability, because it is difficult to locate the most appropriate classes in a huge library.
+The alternative is to create fewer classes that provide more substantial functionality, but such classes might prove cumbersome to read and understand.

 # Static factory methods Vs. Constructors
 [In another page](/oo-development/static-factory-vs-constructors/).